yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/final-project-part-one-YuanMeng.md

 ### Project Structure

-Part 1 Introduction of the project
+**Part 1 Introduction of the project**

-       -Project theme
+- Project theme
-       -Overview of the project
+- Overview of the project

-Part 2 introduce factors most important for me when choosing a place to live
+**Part 2 Introduce factors most important for me when choosing a place to live**
-  - General criteria need to consider when choosing which place to live . employment opportunities
+- General criteria need to consider when choosing which place to live
+	- employment opportunities
-    . cost of living
+	- cost of living
-    . traffic & ease of transportation
+	- traffic & ease of transportation
-    . crime rate
+	- crime rate
-    . proximity to Family and Friends
+	- proximity to Family and Friends
-    . weather
+	- weather
-    . culture
+	- culture
-    . school & education system
+	- school & education system
 - Which factors are important for me?
-		. employment opportunities
-		. cost of living
-		. public traffic
-		. crime rate
-		. weather
-		. education system

-Part 3 compare Pittsburgh and San Francisco based on the factors matter for me mentioned above
 	- employment opportunities
-		. ranking of industry of Pittsburgh and San Francisco . ranking of income of different occupations of Pittsburgh and San Francisco
 	- cost of living
+	- public traffic
+	- crime rate
+	- weather
+	- education system

+**Part 3 Compare Pittsburgh and San Francisco based on the factors matter for me mentioned above**
+- employment opportunities
+	- ranking of industry of Pittsburgh and San Francisco
+	- ranking of income of different occupations of Pittsburgh and San Francisco
+- cost of living
-		. explain what is cost of living index
+	- explain what is cost of living index
-		. compare the cost of living of Pittsburgh and San Francisco
+	- compare the cost of living of Pittsburgh and San Francisco
 - public transportation
-		. types of public transportation in Pittsburgh and San Francisco . percentage of usage of different public transportation of Pittsburgh and San Francisco
+	- types of public transportation in Pittsburgh and San Francisco
+	- percentage of usage of different public transportation of Pittsburgh and San Francisco
 - crime rate
-		. city safety ranking of Pittsburgh and San Francisco
+	- city safety ranking of Pittsburgh and San Francisco
 - weather
-		. frequency of different kinds of weather in Pittsburgh and San Francisco . temperature and humidity of Pittsburgh and San Francisco over years
+	- frequency of different kinds of weather in Pittsburgh and San Francisco
+	- temperature and humidity of Pittsburgh and San Francisco over years
 - education system

-    .
-I am going to build a map showing all primary schools, secondary schools, universities and so on in Pittsburgh and San Francisco
+	- I am going to build a map showing all primary schools, secondary schools, universities and so on in Pittsburgh and San Francisco

-Part 4 conclusion
+**Part 4 conclusion**

 Based on my preference for each factor and the comparison between Pittsburgh and San Francisco on these factors, I can get a conclusion which city suits me most.

-Part 5 call for action
+**Part 5 call for action**
 For audience with similar choice problems, I recommend them to find the city suits you most through the objective comparison like I did!

 ## Sketch